 School visitors and volunteers are welcomed and encouraged at Falcon Ridge.
 Volunteers support the educational process through their work within the classroom.
 Every family that attends Falcon Ridge is encouraged to support their children by working as a team with the classroom teachers as they strive to provide excellent educational opportunities for all children.

-- STEAM Activities for the whole school by STEAM teacher
+- STEM Activities for the whole school by STEM teacher

-- Beverly Taylor Sorenson Arts Person – Drama
+- Beverly Taylor Sorenson Arts Person – Music

 - Monster Math